-- 1. The application form and a non-refundable application fee (\$100.00); - 2.
-Testimony; - 3.
-Recommendation letters (2); - 4.
-A copy of current Resume; - 5.
+- 1. The application form and a non-refundable application fee; - 2.
+Testimony (included in application); - 3.
+Two references: - 4.
+A copy of current Professional/Performance Resume - 5.
 Official transcripts from all post-secondary educational institutions attended; - 6.
-Two recent photographs (passport style); and - 7.
-An earned Master of Arts in Music (MAM) degree or its equivalent with at least a 3.0 GPA (on a 4.0 scale) from an accredited institution.
+Photo (taken within 6 months) (uploaded to the application) - 7.
+An earned MAM degree or the equivalent with at least a 3.0 GPA (on a 4.0 scale) from an accredited institution.